SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-pairing-and-calibration.md

 The device's LED should blink once every second.

 Once the trackers are paired, the LED indicator should stop blinking once per second.
-To exit pairing mode on the Receiver, type ```exit``` in the console, or press the left button once on the eByte Dongle, or the round white button once on the Nordic Dongle.
+To exit pairing mode on the Receiver, type ```exit``` in the console.

 # Calibration